|Distance||2.2 miles roundtrip|

 From the parking lot, follow the trail into the desert.
 On the right you'll see blobby beige and rusty brown rock formations -- the Calico Tanks.
 Behind you, you'll see the tall cliffs with the colorful bands of alternating rock layers Red Rock Canyon is known for, as pictured below.
 Pay attention to the trail as it trail crosses the gravelly wash or you may lose your way.
 Worst case scenario, you can follow the wash north and you'll eventually find the trail again.
 Shortly after crossing the wash, continue going straight at the intersection with the Turtlehead Peak Trail.

 The Calico Tanks Trail is just one example of the spectacular hiking near Las Vegas, so on your next trip step away from the Strip to somewhere natural and beautiful!
 You'll love the colorful rocks and the fun but challenging trail to a great city view.
-Let me know what you think in the comments section below and be sure to use #nocoastbestcoast on Twitter and Instagram!
+Connect with me using the social media links below and share your adventures!